 The density mentioned in the third item is with respect to a natural seminorm topology on \jt-convergent nets.
-Another important aspect is the observation that soft inductive limits are categorically well behaved: If the inductive system of Banach spaces carries additional structure which is respected by the dynamics, the same will hold in the limit.
-As an example, consider an inductive system where the Banach spaces are C*-algebras and the connecting maps are asymptotically multiplicative and completely positive so that the limit space is again a C*-algebra.
-If the dynamics is completely positive at every scale and converges then the limiting dynamics will also be completely positive.
+Another important aspect is the observation that soft inductive limits are categorically well-behaved: If the inductive system of Banach spaces carries additional structure which is respected by the dynamics, the same will hold in the limit.
+As an example, consider an inductive system where the Banach spaces are C*-algebras, and the connecting maps are asymptotically multiplicative and completely positive so that the limit space is again a C*-algebra.
+If the dynamics is completely positive at every scale and convergent then the limiting dynamics will also be completely positive.

-Apart from their relevance in physics, inductive limits serve as major constructive tool in mathematics.
-In particular, in the theory of operator algebras various interesting objects can be constructed from simple building blocks using inductive limits \cite{blackadar2006operator}.
+Besides their relevance in physics, inductive limits are a major constructive tool in mathematics.
+In particular, in the theory of operator algebras, various interesting objects can be constructed from simple building blocks using inductive limits \cite{blackadar2006operator}.
 For example, restricting to matrix algebras as approximating objects leads to the class of AF algebras and hyperfinite factors.
-To allow for a greater amount of flexibility, generalized inductive limits have been proposed \cite{blackadar1997generalized} emphasizing the importance of asymptotic concepts to define the limit object, thereby allowing for the construction of NF algebras.
-Only recently, it has been shown that the asymptotic properties of generalized inductive systems can be further relaxed allowing for all separable nuclear C*-algebras to be characterized by an inductive limit construction \cite{courtney2023completely, courtney2023nuclearity}. \\
+To allow for greater flexibility, generalized inductive limits have been proposed \cite{blackadar1997generalized} emphasizing the importance of asymptotic concepts to define the limit object, thereby allowing for the construction of NF algebras.
+Only recently, it has been shown that the asymptotic properties of generalized inductive systems can be further relaxed, allowing for all separable nuclear C*-algebras to be characterized by an inductive limit construction \cite{courtney2023completely, courtney2023nuclearity}. \\